a-barlow/quantr/README.md

 - Attempts to minimise memory consumption by not using matrices nor sparse matrices, but instead uses functions to represent the linear mapping of gates.
-- Can simulate circuits up to ~20 qubits within in a reasonable time.
+- Can simulate circuits up to ~20 qubits within a reasonable time period.
 - Only safe Rust code is used, and the only dependency is the [rand](https://docs.rs/rand/latest/rand/) crate and its sub-dependencies.